Why Buy A Driveway Bollard?

 We recommend bollards for driveways to be spaced 1.4-1.5 meters apart, centre to centre.
 A fixed point within an entrance is a helpful starting point such as a wall, hedge, planter or fence post.

 Choosing the Right Security Bollard For You

-The type of bollard you chose depends on a few factors.
+The type of bollard you choose for your driveway depends on a few factors.
 Firstly, you need to establish the type of vehicle accessing the area.
-If the vehicle is high off the ground, you may benefit from a taller bollard increasing the security products visibility once installed.
+If the vehicle is high off the ground, you may benefit from a taller bollard like our 114 900 Telescopic Bollard which gives it higher visibility.

-Telescopic and lift-out bollards cannot be provided with lights but automatic bollard systems can.
-An LED lighting ring can be supplied to help bring the automatic system to the attention of pedestrians and vehicles especially at night.
+Telescopic and lift-out bollards cannot be provided with lights but our automatic bollard systems can.
+An LED lighting ring can be supplied to help bring the automatic system to the attention of pedestrians and vehicles, especially at night.

 Now that you have a better idea of what kind of bollard is best for you, why not take a look at our range of driveway bollards, or call us today for a free site survey on 08456 757 574.
 To keep up to date with all our new products and latest news follow us on Twitter and LinkedIn.